Employing providers – what is involved

 Remember these are not fool proof methods but they provide another protective layer to promote your child’s safety.

-The Working with Children Check is a rigorous assessment of an applicant’s criminal records and any reports about professional conduct, preventing those who pose an unjustifiable risk to children from working with or caring for them.
-This provides one part of employment screening.
+The Working with Children Check is a rigorous assessment of an applicant’s criminal records.
+It examines any reports about professional conduct.
+It aims to prevent people who pose an unjustifiable risk to children from working with or caring for them.Click + for more information

-More information about Working with Children’s Checks can be found at:]
+More information about Working with Children’s Checks can be found at:

 - How do you recruit staff and volunteers?